-Although winter and spring values of the WRI increase immediately above baseline conditions after construction for juvenile rearing of Chinook salmon, the values for summer and fall WRI remain below baseline conditions for 15 years before they increase above baseline conditions, due to the time it takes after planting for vegetation to develop at Sites 2-2 and 2-3, and the Arden Pond Mitigation Site.
-For juvenile migration the predicted recovery to baseline conditions is less than one year in spring and winter, with recovery in summer and fall taking 3 and 8 years, respectively.
-Therefore, although long-term habitat conditions at Sites 2-2 and 2-3, and the Arden Pond Mitigation Site for juvenile Chinook salmon are predicted to be substantially better than under baseline conditions, there would be a temporary adverse impact of the Proposed Action on juvenile Chinook salmon (including winter-run Chinook salmon) habitat.
+Although winter and spring values of the WRI increase immediately above baseline conditions after construction for juvenile rearing of Chinook salmon, the values for summer and fall WRI remain below baseline conditions for up 15 years before they increase above baseline conditions, due to the time it takes after planting for vegetation to develop at Site 1-1.
+For juvenile migration the predicted recovery to baseline conditions is immediate in spring and winter, with recovery in fall taking 8 years.
+Therefore, although long-term habitat conditions at Site 1-1 for juvenile Chinook salmon are predicted to be substantially better than under baseline conditions, there would be a temporary adverse impact of the Proposed Action on juvenile Chinook salmon (including winter-run Chinook salmon) habitat.
 This impact would be significant.

-Protection measures would generally provide long-term increases in bank shading at project sites.
-Short-term impacts on SRA habitat would be reduced to a less-thansignificant level with implementation of Mitigation Measures SRA-1, which would provide for the creation of off-site SRA habitat.
+Protection measures would generally provide long-term increases in bank shading at Project sites.
+Short-term impacts on SRA habitat would be reduced to a less-than-significant level with implementation of Mitigation Measures SRA-1, which would provide for the creation of off-site SRA habitat.

-69 Raleigh, R. F., Miller, W. J., & Nelson, P. C. (1986).
+Raleigh, R. F., Miller, W. J., & Nelson, P. C. (1986).
 Habitat suitability index models and instream flow suitability curves: chinook salmon.
 National Ecology Center.